Medications for treating COVID-19

 Tixagevimab and cilgavimab (Evusheld)

-Evusheld is a preventative treatment that stops the virus from entering the body’s cells and causing infection.
+Evusheld is approved for treatment and pre-exposure prevention (prophylaxis).
+It stops the virus from entering the body’s cells and causing infection.
 It is given by intravenous infusion in a healthcare facility under the supervision of a healthcare professional.
 This is in case you have any side effects.

 Evusheld is approved for use in people aged 12 years and older who weigh at least 40 kilograms.
 Evusheld is for the prevention of COVID-19 in people who are at risk of infection but have not been exposed to the virus.
 This is known as pre-exposure prevention of COVID-19.
 It is approved for people who: